confluentinc/ksql/design-proposals/klip-38-variable-substitution.md

 ### 2. Scope

+This variable has a session scope.

-All variables will live during the session of a ksqlDB connection, then destroyed when the connection is closed.
+Variables will live during the session of a ksqlDB connection, then destroyed when the connection is closed.
 Only the user in that session can interact with the defined substitution variables.
 No other users can interact with other users' variables.

 In CLI, the session is opened when starting the CLI with the `ksql` command, and destroyed when typing `exit`.

+In Java API client, the session is opened when `Client.create()` is called, and closed when `Client.close()` is called.
+Variables may be defined using a client method instead of a new syntax.
+This is to ensure users know the scope starts after the `create()` call.

+TBD: Define a Java API method for variable substitution.

 In headless, the session is opened when starting the ksqlDB server with a SQL script.
 The variables stay alive until the server is killed.